Connecting the world – One communication satellite at a time!

 Based on mission requirements, in order to reconcile the diameter of a reflector of up to 30 meters and the maximum transport size of 4.5 meters, the reflectors must be foldable.
 The reflectors being developed will transfer high operating frequencies sent from and to earth.
 These individually adaptable satellites, based on the operating mission requirements, will result in the reduction of the overall number of satellite deployments and hence operational costs by up to 20% for the end customer.

 In order to produce these next-generation satellite reflector surfaces, a textile technology based approach will be utilized.
-Our approach will combine design and manufacturing techniques clubbed with advanced materials that have not been researched till date.
+Our approach will combine design and manufacturing techniques together with advanced materials that have not been researched yet.
 A combination of advanced materials such as gold plated tungsten, Polyether Ether Ketone (PEEK), Aramid, etc. will be evaluated for the production of these reflectors.

-Our partner firm LSS bring its expertise in design, and satellite structure development to this project.
-LSS focusses on creation of large deployable space reflectors and other large space lightweight structures, as well as in-orbit mechanically reconfigurable reflectors.
+Our partner firm LSS bring their expertise in design and satellite structure development to this project.
+LSS focuses on creation of large deployable space reflectors and other large space lightweight structures, as well as in-orbit mechanically reconfigurable reflectors.
 While ITA focusses on producing the mesh structure for the antenna reflector, LSS will help develop a functional surface for the reflector using a combination of advanced materials and processes.

-The goal is to perform the development and production of these reflectors and carry out preliminary mechanical and electrical tests as a part of this Space-R-eflector project.
+The goal is to develop and produce these reflectors and carry out preliminary mechanical and electrical tests as a part of this Space-R-eflector project.
 "Space-R-eflector" commences in October 2018 and will be completed in March 2021.
-The first space environment and launch ready prototypes are expected to be available from 2023.
+The first space launch-ready prototypes that can operate in a space environment are expected to be available from 2023.

 In order to strengthen Germany’s position in the field of global digitalisation, ITA and its partners are focussed on developing cutting edge solutions for the worldwide telecommunication and space industry.
 ITA has been researching textile reflectors since 2014 via the ESA funded project ‘Ultralight Reflector Mesh Material for Very Large Reflector Antennas’.
 ITA currently leads the research topic of high frequency reflector antenna systems providing a path for development of advanced next generation satellite reflectors.